OpsDataHub/data_analytics_portfolio/Proj_3/README.md

 From this analysis, the key points found were:

-- male higher than female
+- Higher amount of males idols compared to female idols overall by 6.41%
-- Seoul is most popular city in South Korea, where South Korea is the most popular country for k-pop idols -
+- Seoul is most popular city in South Korea for k-pop stars, where South Korea is the most popular country
--
--
+- There are no European countries where k-pop idols have originated from
+- Most popular age groups are between 1994 - 2000 (aged 22 - 27)
+- A large amount of k-pop idols who are based in South Korea were originally born in the USA
+- Oldest median age for female was 33 years old, while male was 40 years old